daattali/beautiful-jekyll/_drafts/20-product-switches-that-will-save-money.md

 title: '20 Product Switches that Will Save Money '
 description: 20 ideas of products to consider switching to, one at a time, to save money long-term and also be more sustainable too.
-subtitle: "+ bonus: 50 product switches to save money"
+subtitle: "+ bonus freebie: 50 product switches to save money"
 share-img: ''
 redirect_from: []